suryansh-business-work/spentiva-app-server/README.md

 #### How Secrets Are Used

-The deployment workflow passes these secrets as environment variables to your Docker container:
+The deployment workflow passes secrets as environment variables to your Docker container:

 ```yaml
 docker run -d --name spentiva-app-server \